duskmoon-dev/duskmoon-ui/packages/docs/src/routes/(routes)/blog/(posts)/nexus-dashboard-template/+page.md

 - `layout.css` contains the styles for the topbar, sidebar, rightbar.
 - `animation.css` includes all animation keyframes and utilities.
-  `components.css` contains minor overrides to DaisyUI components.
+  `components.css` contains minor overrides to duskmoonUI components.
 If you don't need any overrides, you can remove this file.
-- `plugins.css` handles plugin overrides, ensuring compatibility with other plugins' themes, matching Nexus and DaisyUI styles.
+- `plugins.css` handles plugin overrides, ensuring compatibility with other plugins' themes, matching Nexus and duskmoonUI styles.
 - `iconify.js` is the plugin for Iconify, allowing you to add additional [icon sets](https://icon-sets.iconify.design/).

 ## How to use style into your project

 _**Note:** All styles (CSS) are defined in the `styles/**` folder, so you can refer to that for styling and use them directly in your project._

-Ensure that Tailwind CSS 4 and DaisyUI 5 are properly installed and functioning correctly.
+Ensure that Tailwind CSS 4 and duskmoonUI 5 are properly installed and functioning correctly.

 ### Include a specific theme